themanaworld/policies/policies/privacy-policy.md

 Several actions on the wiki are logged and these logs are often kept public.
 You can see which logs are enabled in the Special pages.
-Several actions require a special team membership or wiki authority, which may be ruled by a different agreement than this one.
+Several actions require a special team membership or wiki authority, which may be subject to a different policy.

 ### Information that TMW Vault collects